-The Company's Board of Directors is responsible for the matters in section 134(5) ofthe Companies Act 2013 ("the Act") with respect to the preparation of thesenancial statements that gives a true and fair view of the financial position financialperformance and cash flows of the Company in accordance with the accounting principlesgenerally accepted in India including the Accounting Standards specified under Section133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
+The Company's Board of Directors is responsible for the matters in section 134(5) ofthe Companies Act 2013 ("the Act") with respect to the preparation of thesefinancial statements that give a true and fair view of the financial position financialperformance and cash flows of the Company in accordance with the accounting principlesgenerally accepted in India including the Accounting Standards specified under Section133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
 Thisresponsibility also includes the maintenance of adequate accounting records in accordancewith the provision of the Act for safeguarding of the assets of the Company and forpreventing and detecting the frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of internal financial control thatwere operating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.

 Report on the other Legal and regulatory Requirements

 The Annexure A referred to in paragraph 1 of the Our Report of even date to the membersof AANCHAL ISPAT LIMITED on the accounts of the company for the year ended 31st March2019.

 On the basis of such checks as we considered appropriate and according to theinformation and explanation given to us during the course of our audit we report that:

 1) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets on the basis of informationavailable.

 (b) As explained to us fixed assets have been physically verified by the managementreasonable intervals; no material discrepancies were noticed on such verification.

 (c) In our opinion and according to the information and explanations given to us nosubstantial part of fixed asset has been disposed off during the year and thereforedoes not affect the going concern assumption.

 (b) In our opinion and according to the information and explanations given to us theprocedure for verification of stock followed by the management is reasonable andadequate in relation to the size of the Company and the nature of its business.

 (c) In our opinion and on the basis of our examination of the records the Company isgenerally maintaining proper records of its stocks.
 No discrepancies have beennoticed on verification of stocks statement as compared to book records

 3) The Company has not granted any loans secured or unsecured to companies firmsLimited Liability partnerships or other parties covered in the Register maintainedunder section 189 of the Act.
-Accordingly the provisions of clause 3 (iii) (a) to(C) of the Order are notapplicable to the Company and hence not commented upon.
+Accordingly the provisions of clause 3 (iii) (a) to(C) of the Order are not applicable to the Company and hence not commented upon.

-4) According to the information and explanations given to us the company has notadvanced any loans to any of its directors or to any other person in whom thedirector is interested or given any guarantee orprovided any security in connection withany loan taken by him or such other person.
+4) According to the information and explanations given to us the company has notadvanced any loans to any of its directors or to any other person in whom thedirector is interested or given any guarantee or provided any security in connection withany loan taken by him or such other person.
 The company has not made anyinvestments during the year.
 Therefore provisions of Clause

-5) The Company has not accepted any deposits from the public and hence the directivesissued by the Reserve Bank of India and the provisions of Sections 73 to 76 or any otherrelevant provisions of the Act and the Companies (Acceptance of Deposit) Rules 2015with regard to the deposits accepted from the public are not applicable.
+5) The Company has not accepted any deposits from the public and hence the directivesissued by the Reserve Bank of India and the provisions of Sections 73 to 76 or anyother relevant provisions of the Act and the Companies (Acceptance of Deposit) Rules 2015with regard to the deposits accepted from the public are not applicable.

 Accounting Records) Rules 2011 prescribed by the Central Government under Section148(1) of the Act and are of the opinion that prima facie the prescribed CostRecords have been made and maintained.
 We have however not made a detailed examinationof the cost record with a view to determine whether they are accurate or complete.

-7) a) According to the information and explanations given to us the Company isgenerally regular in depositing undisputed statutory dues including provident fundemployees' state insurance sales tax income tax wealth tax service tax duty ofcustoms duty of excise value added tax cess and other statutory dues as applicable withthe appropriate authorities.
+7) a) According to the information and explanations given to us the Company isgenerally regular in depositing undisputed statutory dues including provident fundemployees' state insurance sales tax income tax wealth tax service tax duty ofcustoms of excise value added tax cess and other statutory dues as applicable withthe appropriate authorities.

 |Name of the Statute ||Nature of Dues ||Amount Involved ||Period to which the amount relates ||Forum where Dispute is Pending |

-|The Central Excise ||Excise Duty ||Rs.
-7986754/- ||FY 2007 - 08 ||Customs & Central |
+|The Central Excise Act 1944 ||Excise Duty ||Rs.
+7986754/- ||FY 2007 - 08 ||Customs & Central Excise Service Tax Tribunal |

 |Income Tax Act 1961 ||Income Tax ||Rs.
-19278200/- ||FY 2011 - 12 ||CIT (A)-1 |
+19278200/- ||FY 2011 - 12 ||CIT (A) 1 Kolkata |

 |Income Tax Act 1961 ||Income Tax ||Rs.
 3233690/- ||FY 2012-13 ||CIT(A)-1 Kolkata |

-|West Bengal Value ||VAT ||Rs.25257225/- ||FY 2012 - 13 ||Senior Joint |
+|West Bengal Value Added Tax Act 2003 ||VAT ||Rs.25257225/- ||FY 2012 - 13 ||Senior Joint Commissioner Howrah Circle |

 8) In our opinion and according to the information and explanations given to us theCompany has not defaulted in the repayment of dues to banks & financialinstitutions.
 The Company has not taken any loan either from the government and has notissued any debentures.